You can have a peace of mind knowing there’s consistent income coming in as if you were working in retirement.

 The annuity payments to you are irrevocable after the income start date.
 Irrevocable means there is no refund or flexibility during the income distribution phase, so be careful when making your annuity purchase decision.

+The main difference between immediate and deferred annuities is when benefits are paid out.
 An Immediate Annuity (SPIA) requires the first 12 months of opening your contract with the income start date.
-A DIA requires you to start the income phase in the future, typically with a deferral period of at least 1 year after your initial investment.
+A deferred annuity requires you to start the income phase in the future, typically with a deferral period of at least 1 year after your initial investment.
 Typically the deferred annuity can defer your income up to 30 years.
 The deferred income annuity calculation offers higher income payments the longer you defer your income start date.

 Who should consider a Deferred Income Annuity?